Rodrigo (musician): Cuarteto Característico Rodrigo A 2000 live performances

-In addition to the show, Bueno was also performing an estimated of twenty-five to thirty concerts per week, including nightclubs, television and other concerts.
+In addition to the show, Bueno was also performing an estimated twenty-five to thirty concerts per week, including nightclubs, television and other concerts.
 On 8 April, he received the keys to the city of Formosa after having offered a concert in spite of the celebrations of its 121st anniversary.
 Due to the effort that the appearances required, Bueno starting drinking beer to excess.
 His stress was also increased by multiple death threats, including a gang shooting near his house in Córdoba.
 He also received a bullet with his name engraved on it, according to recollections by Joaquín Levinton, lead singer of the band Turf.